 Use the diagrams to recall anything that describes the chaos you experiences Can you write about how you walked out of chaos into a more ‘integrated’ life – assuming this is what happened?
 Perhaps you noticed rigidity, rather than chaos – or catastrophising, rather than ritual responses.

-Are there things that you need – even today – to help things fit together in your life (integration is a fancy term for fitting things together)?
+Are there things that you need – even today – to help things fit together in your life (integration is the fancy term for fitting things together)?

 Make some notes on the journey you took and some of the obstacles you had to overcome.